Lower Mainland Green Team Program Contractor

 - A strong desire to provide a rewarding experience for volunteers

-- Adaptable, resourceful, willing to think outside the box and flexible in a changing, fast-paced work environment while maintaining effectiveness and efficiency
+- Adaptable, intense, resourceful and flexible in a changing, fast-paced work environment while maintaining effectiveness and efficiency

 - Works independently and monitors progress (e.g. able to measure ecosystem impact and gather feedback from community participants)